-At June 30, 2019, the College reported a liability of \$2,568,424 for its proportionate share of the net OPEB liability.
-The net OPEB liability was measured as of June 30, 2018, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
+At June 30, 2020, the College reported a liability of \$2,826,333 for its proportionate share of the net OPEB liability.
+The net OPEB liability was measured as of June 30, 2019, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
 The basis for the College's proportion is determined by comparing the employer's average monthly employees participating in the Plan with the total average employees participating in the Plan in the fiscal year of all employers.
-The allocation was utilized because the level of premiums contributed by each employee.
-At the measurement date of June 30, 2018, the College's proportion was 0.33203075% percent.
-This was an increase of 0.01208725% from the proportionate share as of the measurement date of June 30, 2017.
+The allocation was utilized because the level of premiums contributed by each employer is the same for any employee regardless of plan participation elections made by the employee.
+At the measurement date of June 30, 2019, the College's proportion was 0.33308151% percent.
+This was an increase of 0.00105076% from the proportionate share as of the measurement date of June 30, 2018.